MentalWhiteNoise/MentalWhiteNoise.github.io/Projects/Custom RetroPie Arcade/Install and Config RetroPie.md

    I created a "RetroPie" folder on a thumb drive.
 Then I inserted the thumb drive into the running Raspberry Pi with RetroPie installed.
 RetroPie automatically copies over certain "transfer" and configuration directories to the thumb drive.
 The LED on the Raspberry Pi blinks to show activity, so I waited until the LED was no longer blinking before removing the thumb drive.

-   I then copied all of the ROMs I had (I was able to find and download ROMs for all of the games I had on the old systems!) into the "home/pi/RetroPie/roms" folder.
+   I then copied all the ROMs I had (I was able to find and download ROMs for all the games I had on the old systems!) into the "home/pi/RetroPie/roms" folder.

       Here were the folders I copied the ROMs to:
       * atari2600